Trelent/Trelent-VSCode-Extension/README.md

 *We cannot guaruntee accuracy with docstrings we generate.
 Please review docstrings manually to check for errors.*

 ### Seals of Approval
-"This thing is crazy!" - Wyatt, Student
+"This thing is crazy!
+For anyone programming in Python I would recommend giving it a look." - Wyatt, Student